-The Bells at St Peter’s Cathedral are rung from 10:00am – 10:30am prior to the Choral Eucharist every Sunday morning and for special services and events.
+The Bells at St Peter’s Cathedral are rung from 10:00am – 10:30am prior to the Choral Eucharist every Sunday morning and for special services and civic events.
 There is a regular practice on Tuesday evenings from 7:30 – 9:00 p.m

-A group of people from a wide range of backgrounds and interests who enjoy the musical, intellectual, mathematical and physical aspects of their craft.
+The Bellringers are a group of people from a wide range of backgrounds and interests who enjoy the musical, intellectual, mathematical and physical aspects of their craft.
 Many regard it as part of their Christian service, but religious observance is not an essential qualification.

 It takes many weeks to learn to handle a bell correctly with the clapper silenced, before a new ringer is allowed to ring “open” and join a band at a practice.
 The new ringer will need to develop good listening skills and to ring rhythmically and evenly.
-From the simple stage of ringing call changes, when the conductor calls each bell into place, the ringer progresses to ringing methods where a pattern of ringing must be learnt by heart so that the bells do not ever ring in the same order twice.
+From the simple stage of ringing call changes, when the conductor calls each bell into place, the ringer progresses to ringing methods where a pattern of ringing must be learned by heart so that the bells do not ever ring in the same order twice.

 Captain: Matthew Ball, phone 0411 058 286